Seniors Trivia Quiz Questions and Answers

 A: Fourth Emmy Award for dramatic writing, a Producers Guild Award for Serling's creative partner Buck Houghton, a Directors Guild Award for John Brahm and the Hugo Award for best dramatic presentation.

-Bernard Herrmann's original opening theme music lasted how long?
+Bernard Herrmann's original opening theme music

 A: Throughout the first season.